Getting Started

 Before starting the integration development process ensure you have:

-- Returned a completed NDA and API licensing agreement.
+- Created your application through our Developer Dashboard.
 Don’t have an application yet?
 Create a developer account via sign in the top right.
-During setup you will be required to sign an NDA & API agreement.

 - Reviewed the Versioning & Upgrade Timelines and Quality & Performance Standards.